 pink sprinkles & hearts (links above on where to find)

-In a separate bowl, add flour, baking powder and sea salt, and whisk together.
+In a separate bowl, add flour, baking powder, sea salt, and vanilla bean and whisk together.

 Bake brownies for 20 minutes or until a wooden pick inserted in center comes out clean.

 Line a baking sheet with parchment paper.
 When brownies are cool enough to touch but not hot, remove from pan.
 It doesn’t matter if they break when coming out because you will be crumbling them up anyways.

 Roll the brownies into small balls, you should get about 36, and place on prepared baking sheet.
 Place in freezer until firm, at least 1 hour.